mgonto/meaner-seed/README.md

 # How to use

-You can just clone this repository, run `npm install`, `bower install`, `grunt` and you're set to go.
+You can just clone this repository, run `npm install`, `bower install`, `mongod`, `grunt` and you're set to go.
 After that, the app will be running on `http://localhost:3000`

 # Folder structure